oconnor663/jacko.io/posts/async_futures.md

 We can rewrite it as a regular, non-async function that returns a struct:

+TODO: PUT ALL THE CODE UP FRONT HERE, THEN BREAK IT DOWN

 ```rust
 LINK: Playground playground://async_playground/foo.rs
 fn foo(n: u64) -> Foo {